junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 On the next 2 pages are samples of the kinds of things you may want to ask.
 But think of questions that are important in your area.
 Ask questions that not only help you get information, but that get others asking important questions themselves.

-Do not make your list of questions too long or complicated—especially a list you take from house to house.
+Do not make your list of questions too long or complicated, especially a list you take from house to house.
 Remember, people are not numbers and do not like to be looked at as numbers.
 As you gather information, be sure your first interest is always in what individuals want and feel.
 It may be better not even to carry a list of questions.
 But in considering the needs of your community, you should keep certain basic questions in mind.

 ### Sample Lists of Questions